Control functionality in the lighttable view and modules.

 - pattern for the thumbnail tooltip (empty to disable)

 - Defines what information is displayed in the tooltip when the mouse hovers over image thumbnails.
-This pattern can also use any of the variables defined in the variables section.
+This pattern can also use the same variables and formatting as the extended overlay text.